WxuanHan/A-4-stage-Pipeline-Based-RISC-V-VPU-Based-On-LeNet5-Profiling/Hardware/README.md

 This folder is organized into the following subdirectories:

-- `include/` – shared definitions, constants, and instruction-format related files
+- 'include/' – shared definitions, constants, and instruction-format related files
-- `rtl/` – main RTL implementation of the VPU
+- 'rtl/' – main RTL implementation of the VPU
-- `test_bench/` – SystemVerilog testbenches for functional verification
+- 'test_bench/' – SystemVerilog testbenches for functional verification

 In addition, this directory also contains:

-- `VPU_Module_Description.pdf` – functional and architectural description of the VPU modules
+- 'VPU_Module_Description.pdf' – functional and architectural description of the VPU modules

 ---